ContentGardeningStudio/djangoexampleapp/README.md

 - Base template/style leveraging `django-style` and TailwindCSS
 - Management commands
 - Improved security using `django-axes` and `django-permissions-policy`
+- `uv` is used for Python project management

 ## Getting started